Dynamics of a Fleming-Viot type particle system on the cycle graph: Introduction

 Theorem \ref{thm_two_particles_covariance} and Corollary \ref{corol:Convergence_QSD} are proved in Section \ref{subsec_thm_assymptotic}.
-In particular, Corollary \ref{corol:Convergence_QSD} implies the convergence at rate $1/\sqrt{N}$ under the stationary distribution of $m(\eta)$ towards the uniform distributions, when $N \to \infty$. \cite[Cor.\ 2.10]{cloez2016fleming} provided the same rate of convergence for the Fleming\,--\,Viot process in the $K$-complete graph.
-As Cloez and Thai \cite{cloez2016quantitative} remarked and to the best of our knowledge, there are no general results on Fleming\,--\,Viot process in discrete spaces assuring the rate of convergence $1/\sqrt{N}$, under the stationary distribution, of the empirical distribution to the QSD.
+In particular, Corollary \ref{corol:Convergence_QSD} implies the convergence at rate $1/\sqrt{N}$ under the stationary distribution of $m(\eta)$ towards the uniform distributions, when $N \to \infty$.
+Cloez and Thai \cite[Cor.\ 2.10]{cloez2016fleming} provide the same rate of convergence for the Fleming\,--\,Viot process in the $K$-complete graph.
+Moreover, Champagnat and Villemonais \cite[Thm.\ 2.3]{ChampagnatVillemonaisP2018c} provide a general rate of convergence $1/N^{\alpha}$, with $\alpha = \frac{\gamma}{2(\|\kappa\|_{\infty} + \gamma)}$.
+In particular, as soon as $\|\kappa\|_{\infty} \neq 0$, one has $\alpha < 1/2$, which is actually not the optimal rate for the asymmetric random walk, killed at a uniform rate, studied in this paper.
+To the best of our knowledge, there are no general results on Fleming\,--\,Viot process in discrete spaces assuring the rate of convergence $1/\sqrt{N}$, under the stationary distribution, of the empirical distribution to the QSD.

-Finally, in Section \ref{sec:ergo} we study the convergence of the empirical distribution, $m(\eta_t)$, to the quasi-stationary distribution of $(Z_t)_{t \ge 0}$ when $t$ tends to infinity.